lj020326/ansible-developer/docs/postfix/zoho-postfix-smtp-relay.md

 ##/^From:.*/ REPLACE From: Dumbledore <email@address.com>
 ```

-**Update 1 Jan 2021** - After rebuilding my Proxmox server with the latest version (6.3), I couldn’t proceed to the next step until I repaired folder permissions, deleted a stuck `master.lock` file, installed `libsasl2-modules`, and restarted the postfix service - for other distros, ymmv:
+**Update 1 Jan 2021** - After rebuilding my Proxmox server with the latest version (6.3), I could not proceed to the next step until I repaired folder permissions, deleted a stuck `master.lock` file, installed `libsasl2-modules`, and restarted the postfix service - for other distros, ymmv:

 ```shell
 $ sudo postfix set-permissions